 Ghana is a relatively safe country and most visitors should have no trouble.
 There is currently a heightened global threat of terrorism that travellers from western countries should be particularly wary of.
-Crime and political unrest are currently present in Ghana in areas like Accra, visitors should take the right precautions to stay safe during their visit.
+Crime and political unrest are currently present in Ghana in areas like Accra.
+The current travel advice for Ghana is that visitors should take the right precautions to stay safe during their visit.

 Recent Security Risk Events

 Petty and violent crime are common in Ghana.
 Tourists aren’t thought to be directly targeted but do get mixed up in incidents on occasion.
 Theft is the main problem, pick pockets often operate in the Accra mall so be vigilant if you are in this area.
 There have been isolated incidents of sexual assault involving foreign nationals, avoid walking alone at night.

 The George Walker Bush Highway has experienced some accounts of armed banditry.
 It is advised not to drive after dark and to keep doors and windows locked during travel.
 You should travel around by private car and avoid walking on the roads as this puts you at an increased risk of being either robbed or run over.
 Using a motor scooter or bicycle is also very dangerous.